romreviewer/BOMBitUP/README.md

+## This App Is Not Allowed On Store that's why you are here
 ### I WON'T BE RESPONSIBLE FOR ANY DAMAGE CAUSED USE IT ONLY To PRANK YOUR BUDDIES

 # BOMBitUP (SMS BOMBER) (PROJECT FIXED)